mrlathome/faceutils/README.md

 ---

+After `dlib 18.13` [Davis King](https://github.com/davisking) implemented a tracker method , This was a method described in the paper:

+>Danelljan, Martin, et al. "Accurate scale estimation for robust visual tracking."
+Proceedings of the British Machine Vision Conference BMVC.
+2014.

 We use `correlation tracker` in our Robot ( We named it Robina ) but why we choose it instead of `OpenCV trackers` ?
-Simply !

 Correlation tracker has these features :
 1. Fast